sab148/MiSaTo-dataset/README.md

 Want to get hands-on for drug discovery using AI?
-[Join our discord server!](https://discord.gg/tGaut92VYB) Lets crack the **100+ ns** MD, **30000+ structures** and a whole new world of **AI models for drug discovery** together.
+[Join our discord server!](https://discord.gg/tGaut92VYB) We are the first drug discovery community project :huggingface:
+Lets crack the **100+ ns** MD, **30000+ structures** and a whole new world of **AI models for drug discovery** together.